 - Sit on a chair and tie band to the leg of the table – pull against the tension of the band

 - Put one straight leg up on a chair and lean towards it.

 Strengthen your quads

 - Tie your band around the leg of the chair you are seated on and move your leg forward

 If this post interest you, you may like this one How to get relief from a bad back & which exercises to avoid

 Strengthen your gluteus maximus

 Strengthen your gluteus medius (hip abduction)

-- Lying on your sidearm outstretched under your head for support, stack your hips and attach the Pilates band to ankles.
+- Lying on your sidearm outstretched under your head for support, stack your hips and attach the Pilates band to your ankles.
 Bend your bottom leg slightly for support.
-Lift and lower x 20 repeat other side
+Lift and lower x 20 repeat on the other side

 Gluteal – Medius and Maximus stretches